 Last summer, a woman from western Nebraska reached out to the Platte Institute after learning about our support of last year’s cottage food bill.
 She could not be here today, but I’d like to tell you her story.
 She is a grandmother who helps take care of her grandson because her daughter, a single mother, cannot afford daycare.
 To supplement her limited retirement income, she prepares sugar-free brownies and fruit pies to sell at the local farmers market as she sees a demand for these types of baked goods.
 She would like to be able to prepare these baked goods and sell them from her home all year long.

 For some individuals in our state, the ability for them to generate an income may be limited.
-In rural Nebraska, there are often limited flexible income-earning, particularly for women.
+In rural Nebraska, there are often limited flexible income-earning opportunities, particularly for women.
 Some individuals have an elderly parent or a family member with special needs and cannot work outside the home.
 Stay at home parents may want to earn extra income to help cover expenses for their children’s activities such as scouting, dance lessons, music lessons and sports.

 And finally, for some, their desire is to ultimately establish a brick and mortar business, but they currently do not have the collateral to qualify for a small business loan.